Liveaboard vessel in the Red Sea with Diver on Tour

 Big fish as a special highlight

-On selected southern routes, encounters with oceanic whitetips, hammerheads and other pelagic species can be among the most impressive moments.
+On selected south routes, encounters with oceanic whitetips, hammerheads and other pelagic species can be among the most impressive moments.

 Atmosphere on board

 A liveaboard is more than just diving.
-Life on board, the atmosphere within the group and the special moments between dives are also what make these trips so unforgettable.
+Life on board, the atmosphere within the group and the special moments between dives also make these trips so intense.

 Boarding for a liveaboard with Diver on Tour